-- Your employment within the last 18 months was performed in a state or states other than Virginia.
-"Out of State" telephone list in order to file your claim.
+- All your employment within the last 18 months was performed in a state or states other than Virginia.

-You will need the following information to file your claim:
+You will need the following to apply for Unemployment Benefits

 - Your Social Security Number

-- The accurate employer names, addresses, telephone numbers and dates of employment within the last 18 months.
+- The Name(s), Address(es), telephone number(s), and dates of employment within the last 18 months

-- If you have any Non-Virginia employers you must have an accurate mailing address, phone number, and dates of employment for them.
+- If you have any out-of-state employers you must also have mailing address, phone number and dates of employment for them

 - You will be asked to select a method of payment: VA Debit Card or Direct Deposit.
-If you select Direct Deposit, you will need to have your Routing Number (First 9 digits located at the bottom of your checks) and your Account Number (5-17 digits, its exact location and number of digits varies from bank to bank).
+If you select Direct Deposit you will need to have your bank Routing number and your Account number

 The information you provide when filing your claim is kept confidential.
 This confidential Unemployment Compensation (UC) information may be requested and utilized for other governmental purposes, including, but not limited to, verification of eligibility for other governmental programs.
 The Virginia Employment Commission (VEC) will only contact you on matters that directly concern your unemployment insurance claim.
 You are entering a secure site.